 In Germany, around 220,000 patients undergo hip replacement surgery every year.
 Those who receive metal-on-metal hip replacements have experienced problems with bone loss that results in the need for painful and costly revision surgery.
 Researchers set about understanding why.

 The scientists looked at tissues next to the hip implant, nearby bone marrow and joint fluids in the area.
 They wanted to see what changes could be caused by exposure to cobalt and chromium.
 They learned that dissolved metal ions penetrate the bone marrow, hindering mesenchymal stromal cells (MSCs) from forming the osteoblasts that generate bone growth.
 When researchers removed MSCs from the bone marrow of metal-on- metal hip implant patients, they saw that the MSCs could not differentiate into bone-forming osteoblasts.
 To confirm their findings, they took cell cultures from patients who had not received metal-on- metal hip replacements.
 The cell cultures were exposed to equivalent levels of dissolved cobalt and chromium and found that the results were identical.
-The researchers’ reported conclusion confirmed what Waters Kraus & Paul attorney Erin Wood has observed in her representation of those injured by metal-on-metal hip implants, like the Zimmer cup: The risks outweigh the benefits.
+The researchers’ reported conclusion confirmed what Waters Kraus Paul & Siegel attorney Erin Wood has observed in her representation of those injured by metal-on-metal hip implants, like the Zimmer cup: The risks outweigh the benefits.

 Zimmer Failed to Require the Same Training of Surgeons in the U.S. as Provided in Europe for Metal on Metal-on-Metal Hip Implants